Surendra Institute of Engineering & Management

-Surendra Institute of Engineering & Management is a Graduate Engineering and Management College established in the year 2009 in Siliguri, West Bengal, India, under the aegis of a charitable society Bidya Bharati Foundation.
-The institute was inaugurated by Mr. Asok Bhattacharya, the then Minister for MAUD, Govt. of West Bengal & Mr. Sourav Ganguly, former Captain, Indian Cricket Team.It is also approved by AICTE and affiliated to MAKAUT, formerly known as WBUT.
+Surendra Institute of Engineering & Management was a Graduate Engineering and Management College established in the year 2009 in Siliguri, West Bengal, India, under the aegis of a charitable society Bidya Bharati Foundation.
+The institute was inaugurated by Mr. Ashok Bhattacharya, the then Minister for MAUD, Govt. of West Bengal & Mr. Sourav Ganguly, former Captain, Indian Cricket Team.It is also approved by AICTE and affiliated to MAKAUT, formerly known as WBUT.
 It is named in the memory of (Late) Mr. Surendra Agarwal.
+The college was permanently closed after the last batch passed out in the year of 2024.

-SIEM offers Bachelor of Technology Computer Science and Engineering, Electrical Engineering, Civil Engineering, Electronics and Communication Engineering, Mechanical Engineering.
+SIEM offered Bachelor of Technology Computer Science and Engineering, Electrical Engineering, Civil Engineering, Electronics and Communication Engineering, Mechanical Engineering.

 Campus

 SIEM is located in Dhukuria, Siliguri.
 The academics building is around 1,00,000 sq feet.
 The college campus consists of: classrooms, laboratories, library and offices.
 The institutional building houses spacious lecture halls, seminar halls, laboratories and workshops, equipped with modern amenities.

 Academics

-SIEM(Surendra Institute of Engineering & Management) provides B.Tech Course in Electronics & Communications Engineering, Computer Science & Engineering, Mechanical Engineering, Electrical Engineering, and Civil Engineering.
+SIEM(Surendra Institute of Engineering & Management) provides B.Tech.
+Course in Electronics & Communications Engineering, Computer Science & Engineering, Mechanical Engineering, Electrical Engineering, and Civil Engineering.
 Situated in Siliguri (West Bengal), the college has recognition by All India Council for Technical Education (AICTE) and affiliated to Maulana Abul Kalam Azad University of Technology (MAKAUT), formerly known as West Bengal Technical University (WBUT).